openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 Compared with running directly on CI, you need to explicitly specify the list of filenames or directory where you have the templates.

+On certain clusters, the conversion from v1beta1 to v1 in Tekton may not function correctly, leading to errors when applying the resolved PipelineRun on a different cluster that doesn't have the bundle feature enabled.
+To resolve this issue, you can use the `--v1beta1` flag (or `-B` for short) to explicitly output the PipelineRun as v1beta1 and work around the error.

 When you run the resolver it will try to detect if you have a `{{
 git_auth_secret }}` string inside your template and if there is a match it will ask you to provide a Git provider token.